2021 Journal Impact Factor: 6.961

 Plant Phenomics ranks #3 of 90 journals in Agronomy, #18 of 238 journals in Plant Sciences, #6 of 34 journals in Remote Sensing categories from Journal Citation Reports (Clarivate, 2022).Click to learn more

 The open access journal Plant Phenomics, published in association with NAU, publishes novel research that advances plant phenotyping and connects phenomics with other research domains.

-Plant Phenomics' editorial board is led by Seishi Ninomiya (University of Tokyo), Frédéric Baret (French National Institute of Agricultural Research), and Zong-Ming Cheng (Nanjing Agricultural University/University of Tennessee) and is comprised of leading experts in the field.
+Plant Phenomics' editorial board is led by Seishi Ninomiya (University of Tokyo), Frédéric Baret (French National Research Institute for Agriculture, Food and Environment), and Zong-Ming Cheng (Nanjing Agricultural University/University of Tennessee) and is comprised of leading experts in the field.

 Latest ArticlesMore articles

 SegVeg: Segmenting RGB Images into Green and Senescent Vegetation by Combining Deep and Shallow Methods